raykotab/raykotab/README.md

 :musical_keyboard:-->
 I'm a newbie in developement (started october 2020).

-- 🔭 Fullstack web developement Bootcamp finished a couple months ago, looking for a first position to grow.
+- 🔭 Fullstack web developement Bootcamp finished two years ago, alredy working in my first position as mainly backend php developer.

 I think it is at the moment better, when you enter with a bit of good faith.